New crew from US, Russia and UAE arrives at space station

 SpaceX launched the four astronauts for NASA early Thursday from the Kennedy Space Center in Florida.
 Their flight was delayed a few days by a clogged filter in an ignition fluid line.

-“I’m at a loss for words to express how happy I am” for al-Neyadi, al-Mansoori tweeted after the launch.
+A UAE space official, Hamad al-Mansoori, called the station from Dubai to wish el-Nayadi and his crew a safe and successful mission and said it represented “a huge milestone.”

+The space station will be home to 11 people for the next week.

-The newcomers will replace two NASA astronauts, a Japanese astronaut and a Russian cosmonaut who have been up there since October and will return in their own SpaceX capsule next week.
+The newcomers will replace two NASA astronauts, a Japanese astronaut and a Russian cosmonaut who have been on the station since October and will return in their own SpaceX capsule next week.
+Two other Russians and an American traveled to the station in September on a Russian Soyuz capsule that had to be replaced because of a leak, pushing their mission to a full year.

+This story corrects a previous version that said UAE astronaut Hazzaa al-Mansoori called the space station.
+The caller was UAE space official Hamad al-Mansoori.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.